Was this helpful?

 Modifying Secondary Indexes

 Secondary indexes are destroyed by default when you modify the base table storage structure.
 They are destroyed automatically because secondary indexes use the tidp column to reference the row of the base table to which they are pointing.
 When you modify a table, all the tids of the rows in the base table change, rendering the secondary index useless.
-For more information, see Tids on page 30.
+For more information, see Tids.

 Persistence Option